 Another great idea is to let the kids swing about and experience a treetop adventure at Acrobranch.
-There’s something for all ages and all fitness levels, from ziplining and tricky crossings to high ropes and much more.
+There’s something for all ages and all fitness levels, from ziplining and tricky crossings, to high ropes and much more.
 This is also a great family activity if you want to do something new together.
-There’s no better place to get your kids out and about, reconnecting with nature than at Acrobanch.
+There’s no better place to get your kids out and about and reconnecting with nature than at Acrobanch.
 When last did you or your kids climb a tree?
 Hmmm, we thought so!
 Just make sure they wear the right gear — closed shoes, comfy clothes, long hair tied up and safety gear (provided by Acrobranch).

 How much is it?
-Activities cost between R50 – R280 per person depending on age and type of activity.
+Activities cost between R50 and R280 per person depending on age and type of activity.
 Make sure you book online as most branches are cash-free zones.

 Where is it?
 Huddle Park (Linksfield), James and Ethel Gray Park (Melrose), the Big Red Barn (Pretoria), Rosemary Hill (Pretoria East), Musaiek (Pretoria North).

 City Sightseeing Johannesburg

 How much of the city have your kids actually seen?
 We don’t mean all the fun places, their friend’s house down the road or the mall.
-We mean all the significant and historic parts of the city including Nelson Mandela Bridge, Constitution Hill, the Apartheid Museum, the Johannesburg Zoo and SAB World of Beer (no beer for the kids of course!).
-City Sightseeing Johannesburg is all about experiencing the city and 20 of Joburg’s leading attraction from a big, red, double-decker bus.
+We mean all the significant and historic parts of the city, including Nelson Mandela Bridge, Constitution Hill, the Apartheid Museum, the Johannesburg Zoo and SAB World of Beer (no beer for the kids of course!).
+City Sightseeing Johannesburg is all about experiencing the city and 20 of Joburg’s leading attraction from the comfort of a big, red, double-decker bus.
 Fun for the whole family!